dadav/hass-addon-addman/addman/README.md

 [armv7-shield]: https://img.shields.io/badge/armv7-yes-green.svg
 [i386-shield]: https://img.shields.io/badge/i386-yes-green.svg

-This add-on configures other add-ons (and itself).
+This add-on installs and configures other add-ons (and itself).

 Checkout the document page for more...